10 Ways to Test Your Idea Before Starting a Membership Site

 Creating a podcast can also help you demonstrate and establish your authority in your market, connect with other experts and influencers, and discover the content that really performs well in your space.
 Also, if you’re not exactly sure what format your content should take, or how you should structure and organize it, a podcast gives you the opportunity to try out different content topics and numerous approaches to your subject.

 If you are successful in starting a podcast and growing an audience, your podcast can ultimately serve as a tool to drive traffic to your website and generate leads for your membership site.
 If people like the free interviews and content you provide on your podcast, chances are they will be interested in your exclusive, members’ only content as well.

-9. Do an In-Person Demo, Class, or Focus Group
+10. Host an In-Person Demo, Class, or Focus Group

 This can be an ideal way to test your idea for a membership site if you specialize in highly technical, detailed training.
 For example, if you are a real-estate trainer or stock market expert, you can do an in-person demo or class on your area of expertise to a small group of your peers before you attempt to roll your training out online.

 An in-person demo or focus group is a great way to get direct feedback from potential customers about what is valuable for them.
-If you’re demo class goes well enough, you could potentially record it and use that as the content for your membership site.
+If your demo class goes well enough, you could potentially record it and use that as the content for your membership site.
 The thing to keep in mind here is to learn how to effectively communicate and teach a complex topic.
 Even though you’re an expert in your field, you may not be an expert in teaching others.
 Get some experience and feedback first, then build a membership site to share with the world.